-BTPH103-18 Electromagnetism L-3, T-1, P-0 4 Credits

-Pre-requisites (if any):

-- 1. High-school education with physics as one of the subject. - 2.
-Mathematical course on vector calculus.

-Course Objectives: The aim and objective of the course is to expose the students to the formal structure of electromagnetism so that they can use these in Engineering as per their requirement.

-Course Ou atcomes: At the end of the course, the student will be able to CO1 Specify the constitutive relationships for fields and understand their important.
-CO2 Describe the static and dynamic electric and magnetic fields for technologically important structures.
-CO3 Measure the voltage induced by time varying magnetic flux.
-CO4 acquire the knowledge of Maxwell equation and electromagnetic field theory and propagation and reception of electro-magnetic wave systems.
-CO5 have a solid foundation in engineering fundamentals required to solve problems and also to pursue higher studies.
+BTPH103-18 Electromagnetism L-3, T-1, P-0 4 Credits Pre-requisites (1 If any): (i) High-school education with physics a as one of the Subject et Course Objectives: The aim and objective of the course is to expose the students to the formal structure of electromagnetism so that they can use these in Engineering as per their requirement.
+Course Outcom Course Outcomes: At the end of the course, the student will be able to CO1 Specify the constitutive relationships for fields and understand why y they are important.
+CO2 Describe the static and dynamic electric and m structures. agnetic fields for te echnologically important CO3 Measure the voltage induced by time varying m nagnetic flux.
+CO4 acquire the knowledge of Maxwell equation propagation and reception of electro-magnetic states. • netic field theory and CO5 have a solid foundation in engineering fundame pursue higher studies. entals required to so lve problems and also to